ancient-military-history

 No formation is invincible, and the Spartan phalanx had significant drawbacks:

 - Difficulty on rough terrain: The phalanx required flat, open ground to maintain cohesion.
 Ditches, streams, rocky hillsides, or even dense vegetation could disrupt the ranks, turning the solid wall into a scattered crowd.
-At the Battle of Marathon (490 BCE), the Athenian phalanx ran across the plain precisely to minimize exposure to Persian arrows, but such a charge would have been difficult for a phalanx.
+At the Battle of Marathon (490 BCE), the Athenian phalanx ran across the plain to minimize exposure to Persian arrows, but such a charge would have been difficult for a phalanx because of the risk of ranks breaking.

 Comparison with Other Phalanxes